5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

 Your site may be driving more traffic, but it does not mean it’s the traffic you want.

-By focusing on fewer channels you are attempting to target an audience that will convert on your offers.
+By focusing on fewer channels you are attempting to target an audience that will convert on your offers or be responsive to your content.

-Your core audience is not active on every channel and neither should you.
+Your core audience is not active on every channel so you don’t need to be either.

 As a result, your first step is to identify where your audience reads most of their information.

-The best way to identify a meaningful channel is to measure:
+The best way to identify a popular and meaningful channel is to measure:

 - Engagement: Likes, shares, follows, and comments.